avalentino/pyepr/docs/bitmask_example.rst

    :lines: 61-62

-The EPR API allows to manage data by means of :class:`epr.Raster` objects, so the function :func:`epr.create_bitmask_raster`, specific for bitmasks, is used to create a :class:`epr.Raster` instance.
+The EPR API allows to manage data by means of :class:`epr.Raster` objects, so the function :func:`epr.create_bitmask_raster`, specific for bit-masks, is used to create a :class:`epr.Raster` instance.

 .. seealso:: :func:`epr.create_raster`